nguyenthuyt/whale_analysis/README.md

 ![JupyterLab notebook load data](images/collect_data.PNG)

 ### **Step 2: Prepare the data**
 Quantitative analysis involves evaluating the success or failure of an investment.
-This is completed by calculating the return on investment rather than analzying the prices as prices could be wildly different.
+This is completed by calculating and comparing the return on investment rather than analzying the prices as prices could be wildly different from one asset to another.
 In order to convert the DataFrame of prices to daily returns:

 - Type `df.pct_change()`.
 If NaN values exist, type `df.dropna()` to drop all NaN values.